msfjarvis/msfjarvis.dev/content/uses.md

 I use the `gnome-terminal` that ships with Linux Mint's Cinnamon Edition with `bash` and a custom prompt from [starship](https://starship.rs).
 The editor I use depends on what code I am working with:

 - Web, Python: VS Code
-- Rust: VS Code with rust-analyzer
+- Rust: VS Code with rust-analyzer or IntelliJ IDEA with intellij-rust
 - Android: Android Studio
 - Kotlin: IntelliJ IDEA